Skip to main content

 Check the weather window before you open the can so dew, rain, or hot sun do not ruin the finish.

-Quick Rules Before You Stain
+Conditions to Check Before You Stain

 • Clean the deck and let it dry through the boards first.
 Water should soak in within a minute.
 If it beads, the wood is still too wet or already sealed.